network-flows/Lonestar-Mod-Guide/docs/Patch_EN.md

 ## Building and adding your .dll to your mod

 Build your project in Release mode, and the target dll will be found at `bin/Release/YourModName.dll`.
-Add target dll along with 3rd party dependencies (if any) to the root directory of your mod.
+Add target dll along with third-party dependencies (if any) to the root directory of your mod.
 (Name of the dll doesn't matter.) **Do NOT add any dlls that already exist in the game**.
 Launch the game and your patches should work now.